rickomax/psxplayground/README.md

 PSXPlayground can:
 Open and draw OBJ files
-Open and draw BMP sprites and textures
+Open and draw BMP sprites and textures (unpalletized only atm)
-Open and play WAV files
+Open and play WAV files (mono only atm)
 It has all common vector methods: add, sub, mul, div, dot, cross, length, projectOnPlane
 It has some physics methods: raycast, linecast, sphere-triangle intersection
 It has all PSX matrix methods: multiplication, point, and vector transform